roldanjrgl/roldanjrgl.github.io/_posts/2023-07-18-welcome-to-jekyll.md

 ---
-title: "Post: Modified Date"
+title: "Intro to Generalized Linear Models
 last_modified_at: 2023-07-18T16:20:02-05:00
 categories:
-  - Blog
+  - Project
 tags:
-  - Post Formats
-  - readability
+  - machine_learning
-  - standard
+  - deep_learning
 ---

 This post has been updated and should show a modified date if used in a layout.